My role included design research, UX, visual design, and prototyping.

 We relied on a quick, dynamic, prototype-driven process to rid ourselves of considering design in detail — using prototypes as our tools and not the end results of our design process.

-Doing so helped us start conversations around prototypes that unlocked our team, identify more shortcomings and opportunities, focus our roadmap, and create more buy-in across teams.
+Doing so helped us start conversations around prototypes that unlocked our team, identify more shortcomings and opportunities, prioritize our roadmap, and create more buy-in across stakeholders and teams.